Learning to Read: 10 Things Parents Need to Know

 Are you good at math?
 Creative in the arts?
 A team player?
 A kind soul? an organized person?
 A storyteller?
 A logical thinker?
 An encouraging person?

 Do you have a sense of humor?
 A sense of drama?
-Do you have a knack for writing?
-Can you grow a thriving garden?
-The ability to fix things?
+A knack for writing?
+Can you grow a thriving garden or fix anything that has a motor?
 Are you a computer geek?
-Or possibly an empathetic listener?
+Or an empathetic listener?

 #5 You may not have been properly taught how to read.

 There are different methods to teach reading.
 One method is called whole language.
-Reader are taught to recognize words as a whole (not in parts) and notice the shape of the entire word.
+Readers are taught to recognize words as a whole (not in parts) and notice the shape of the entire word.

 Phonics teaches the sounds that the letters of the alphabet represent so readers sound out words.